dreamineering/business-administration/docs/roles/README.md

 ## Professional Services

-For smaller organisations these roles would be provided by external resources.
+In smaller organisations, these roles would be provided by external resources.

 - [Accountant](./accountant/)
 - [Marketing](./marketing-manager/)